Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Asymptotic Behavior and Comparisons

-\begin{remark}[comparing Algorithms~\ref{algo:dr} and \ref{algo:ce}] \ \begin{enumerate} \item Algorithm~\ref{algo:dr} requires the construction and storage of the operators $(Q_j)_{1\leq j\leq m+p}$ of \eqref{e:o7}--\eqref{e:o8}, which can be quite demanding as they involve inversion of a linear operator acting on the product space $\HHH$ or $\GGG$.
-By contrast, Algorithm~\ref{algo:ce} does not require such tasks. \item In both algorithms, only the proximity operators of the blocks of functions $(f_i)_{i\in I_n}$ and $(g_k)_{k\in K_n}$ need to be activated at iteration $n$. \item In Algorithm~\ref{algo:dr}, the operators $(Q_i)_{i\in I_n}$ and $(Q_{m+k})_{k\in K_n}$ selected at iteration $n$ are evaluated at $(z_{1,n},\ldots,z_{m,n},y_{1,n},\ldots,y_{p,n})\in \HHH\times\GGG$.
-On the other hand, Algorithm~\ref{algo:ce} activates the local operators $L_{k,i}\colon\HH_i\to\GG_k$ and $L^*_{k,i}\colon\GG_k\to\HH_i$ once or twice, depending on whether they are selected.
-For instance, if we set $N=\dim\HHH$ and $M=\dim\GGG$ and if all the linear operators are implemented in matrix form, then the corresponding load per iteration in full activation mode of Algorithm~\ref{algo:dr} is $\mathcal{O}((M+N)^2)$ versus $\mathcal{O}(MN)$ in Algorithm~\ref{algo:ce}. \item As Algorithm~\ref{algo:dr} selects the blocks randomly, the user does not have complete control of the computational load of an iteration, whereas that of Algorithm~\ref{algo:ce} is more predictable because of its deterministic activation scheme. \item A single scale parameter $\gamma$ is used in Algorithm~\ref{algo:dr}, while Algorithm~\ref{algo:ce} allows the proximity operators to have their own scale parameters $(\gamma_1,\ldots,\gamma_m,\mu_1,\ldots,\mu_p)$.
-This gives Algorithm~\ref{algo:ce} more flexibility, but more effort may be needed to find efficient parameters.
-Furthermore, in both algorithms, there is no restriction on the parameter values. \item Algorithm~\ref{algo:ce} guarantees sure convergence under the mild sweeping condition \ref{t:1b} in Theorem~\ref{t:1}, while \ref{algo:dr} guarantees only almost sure convergence. \item Although this point is omitted for brevity, unlike Algorithm~\ref{algo:dr}, Algorithm~\ref{algo:ce} can be executed asynchronously with iteration-dependent scale parameters \cite{MaPr18}. \end{enumerate} \end{remark}
+Let us compare Algorithms~\ref{algo:A} and \ref{algo:B}. \begin{enumerate}[label={\rm \alph*/}] \item \ref{algo:A} requires the construction and storage of the operators $(Q_j)_{1\leq j\leq m+p}$ of \eqref{e:o7}--\eqref{e:o8}, which can be quite demanding as they involve inversion of a linear operator acting on the product space $\HHH$ or $\GGG$.
+By contrast, \ref{algo:B} does not require such tasks. \item Both algorithms are block-activated: only the blocks of functions $(f_i)_{i\in I_n}$ and $(g_k)_{k\in K_n}$ need to be activated at iteration $n$. \item In \ref{algo:A}, the operators $(Q_i)_{i\in I_n}$ and $(Q_{m+k})_{k\in K_n}$ selected at iteration $n$ are evaluated at $(z_{1,n},\ldots,z_{m,n},y_{1,n},\ldots,y_{p,n})\in \HHH\times\GGG$.
+On the other hand, \ref{algo:B} activates the local operators $L_{k,i}\colon\HH_i\to\GG_k$ and $L^*_{k,i}\colon\GG_k\to\HH_i$ once or twice, depending on whether they are selected.
+For instance, if we set $N=\dim\HHH$ and $M=\dim\GGG$ and if all the linear operators are implemented in matrix form, then the corresponding load per iteration in full activation mode of \ref{algo:A} is $\mathcal{O}((M+N)^2)$ versus $\mathcal{O}(MN)$ in \ref{algo:B}. \item As \ref{algo:A} selects the blocks randomly, the user does not have complete control of the computational load of an iteration, whereas the load of \ref{algo:B} is more predictable because of its deterministic activation scheme. \item A single scale parameter $\gamma$ is used in \ref{algo:A}, while \ref{algo:B} allows the proximity operators to have their own scale parameters $(\gamma_1,\ldots,\gamma_m,\mu_1,\ldots,\mu_p)$.
+This gives \ref{algo:B} more flexibility, but more effort may be needed \emph{a priori} to find efficient parameters.
+Further, in both algorithms, there is no restriction on the parameter values. \item \ref{algo:B} guarantees sure convergence under the mild sweeping condition \ref{t:1b} in Theorem~\ref{t:1}, while \ref{algo:A} guarantees only almost sure convergence. \item Although this point is omitted for brevity, unlike \ref{algo:A}, \ref{algo:B} can be executed asynchronously with iteration-dependent scale parameters \cite{MaPr18}. \end{enumerate}